 The Mysteries of Good Friday – Lapio

-The Mysteries of Good Friday are an ancient tradition of Lapio, in the province of Avellino: groups of papier-mâché statues, with life-size characters, depict the most relevant and dramatic episodes of the Passion and Death of Christ.
-They are exhibited every Good Friday, this year on April 2, 2021, in the streets of the town.
+In the Mysteries of Good Friday groups of papier-mâché statues, with life-size characters, depict the most relevant and dramatic episodes of the Passion and Death of Christ and are exhibited every Good Friday in the streets of the town.

 The celebration of the Mysteries dates back to 1700, when the brotherhood of Madonna della Neve commissioned an artist to perform 22 tables inspired by the scenes of the Passion and Death of Jesus.
 On Good Friday, the sculptural groups together with the statues of the Dead Christ and the Lady of Sorrows were carried on the shoulders in procession through the streets of the town by the citizens, who in exchange received a loaf of bread.